AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 ### Resource Description

-This API enables the user to view data on cars in a database, add to the data in the database, and update the data in the database.
+This API enables the user to view data in a database of cars, to add data to the database, and to update the data in the database.

 ### Endpoints and Methods